axoflow/axosyslog-core-docs/content/docs/chapter-parsers/_index.md

   - To parse the tags sent by another syslog-ng host.
 For details, see {{% xref "/docs/chapter-parsers/parser-tags/_index.md" %}}.

-The {{% productparam "abbrev" %}} application provides built-in parsers for the following application logs:
+The {{% param "product.abbrev" %}} application provides built-in parsers for the following application logs:

   - Apache HTTP server access logs.
 For details, see {{% xref "/docs/chapter-parsers/apache-access-log-parser/_index.md" %}}.

   - Cisco devices.
 For details, see {{% xref "/docs/chapter-parsers/cisco-parser/_index.md" %}}.

-  - Messages formatted using the enterprise-wide message model (EWMM) of {{% productparam "abbrev" %}}.
+  - Messages formatted using the enterprise-wide message model (EWMM) of {{% param "product.abbrev" %}}.
 For details, see {{% xref "/docs/chapter-parsers/parser-ewmm/_index.md" %}}.

   - Iptables logs.
 For details, see {{% xref "/docs/chapter-parsers/parser-iptables/_index.md" %}}.